jyrj/chisel-raptorq/README.md

 This repository contains the proof-of-concept for `RAPTOR-FEC-GEN`, a Chisel generator for a streaming-ready, RaptorQ-compatible encoder and decoder.
 The goal of this project is to harden real-time video links against packet loss over IP networks.

-## Current Status: Week 1 Checkpoint
+## Current Status: Parameterized Bootstrap Model

-This version establishes the core encoding components required for the project's "Bootstrap Model" (`RS(255,223)+LT`).
+This version completes the initial "Bootstrap Model" (`RS(255,223)+LT`) and introduces a flexible, parameterized generator.
+The full end-to-end encode and decode pipeline is functional and verified.

 * **GF(256) Multiplier:** A fully implemented and verified logic-only `GF(256)` multiplier is complete.
 This is the fundamental building block for Reed-Solomon coding.
-  * **RS Encoder:** A complete `RS(255, 223)` encoder is implemented and verified against a reference software model using randomized data.
-The current implementation uses a block-based interface.
+* **RS Encoder & Decoder:** A complete `RS(255, 223)` encoder and a functional `RSDecoder` are implemented.
+The system can successfully encode and decode error-free codewords.
-  * **Placeholders:** Structural placeholders for the `RSDecoder` and the `LT` Codec are in place for future implementation.
+* **LT Codec:** A functional `LTEncoder` and `LTDecoder` are implemented.
+They use a PRNG for symbol selection and can successfully encode and decode simple cases.
+* **Flexible Parameters:** The generator is now parameterized.
+Key values like `sourceK`, `symbolBits`, and `ltRepairCap` can be easily configured, allowing for the creation of different FEC codec geometries.
 * **Verification:** The project uses `ChiselTest`.
-All existing tests for the multiplier and encoder pass successfully.
+The entire test suite, including a demonstration of the parameterization feature, passes successfully.

 ## How to Execute